dataspecer/ds-wdoi/source/preprocessing/README.md

     - each value represents a phase based on the output files suffixes.
     - the preprocessing will continue from the given phase
     - if the argument is used, download is diregarded

+# Notes on the file output formats

+- We use json format for storing entity information.
+- Every json file contain a single entity on a single line in the file.
+  - Thus to obtain an entity, it is enough to read line of the file the entity is present on.
+- The output entities from phases, except the 2. phase, follow the format denoted in the `core/model_simplified` folder.
+- Instead of storing references to objects, the fields that reference other entity store only an id of the entity.
+  - It is necessary to create a map/dictionary of the entities to follow the identifiers to the appropriate entities.